github/developer.github.com/content/v3/pulls.md

 <%= headers 200 %>
 <%= json :full_pull %>

+### Mergability

+Each time the pull request receives new commits, GitHub creates a merge commit to _test_ whether the pull request can be automatically merged into the base branch.
+(This _test_ commit is not added to the base branch or the head branch.)
+The Boolean `mergable` attribute indicates whether the pull request can be automatically merged.
+The `merge_commit_sha` attribute holds the SHA of the _test_ merge commit.

 ### Alternative Response Formats

 Pass the appropriate [media type](/v3/media/#commits-commit-comparison-and-pull-requests) to fetch diff and patch formats.